 May 16 – July 12, 2019

 The John Marshall Everglades Internship Program invites qualified undergraduate students to learn all aspects of the Everglades restoration project through this 8-week in-depth Everglades experience.
 Interns learn all aspects of the Everglades from ecology to policy.
-They meet and speak with several stakeholders from different components of Everglades restoration in an effort to learn about the inner workings and complications of the project while building a strong contacts network.
 There are several field trips to natural areas providing hands-on exposure to all parts of the Everglades ecosystem.
 Additionally, the interns shadow an Everglades Foundation mentor completing specific projects and assignments in one of the following categories: Science and Engineering, Policy and Advocacy, Education, and Digital Communications.
 Please click here to learn more about the summer 2019 capstone projects.

 During this “crash course” of the Everglades, you will:

 • learn the basics of Everglades ecology;

 • get introduced to the fundamentals of Everglades restoration;

 • go on field explorations in south Florida weather, wetlands, and forests;

 • attend official meetings and conferences; and,

 • perform individual project work, including researching, designing, editing, etc.